nightscout/nightscout.github.io/docs/update/update.md

 - [Update your current cgm-remote-monitor fork.](../../../nightscout/github/#update-your-nightscout-fork)

-- If you have he latest version in GitHub, proceed to [Step 2](#step2-deploy-in-heroku): Deploy in Heroku
+- If you have the latest version in GitHub
+  If using Heroku: proceed to [Step 2](#step2-deploy-in-heroku): Deploy
+  If using Railway: your site should be up to date and you're done.
+If it's not, [reconnect](../../../troubleshoot/railway/#reconnect-github-to-your-project) GitHub.

 - If something went wrong continue below.